As we face the ongoing impact of the coronavirus pandemic, the CIPD is collating and publishing updated resources to support your response

 Other issues to consider

-- Other non-COVID-19 issues that may affect your business still need to be planned for.
-For example, the UK is due to end its Brexit transitional arrangement on 31 December 2020.
+Other non-COVID-19 issues that may affect your business still need to be planned for.
+For example, the UK ended the Brexit transitional arrangement on 31 December 2020.
 This will have major implications for businesses that trade internationally, or who currently employ EU nationals, or who may need to recruit from outside the UK.

-Changes to the current lockdown restrictions are gradual and affect different sectors differently.
-They are also likely to fluctuate, and stricter measures could be imposed, possibly with very little notice.
-There is now sufficient guidance on specific steps, principles and measures to be taken in workplaces and elsewhere for every employer will need to consider future planning.
+Changes to the current lockdown restrictions have affected different sectors and regions differently.
+The changes are also likely to continue to fluctuate, with stricter measures being imposed, possibly with very little notice.
+There is now guidance on suggested steps, principles and measures to be taken in workplaces (where the preferred option is working from home if possible) and every employer will need to consider future planning.
 Organisations therefore need to use this time to prepare and plan their next steps.

 A guide such as this cannot possibly cover every business situation, but it should help you think about the sort of issues that all businesses will need to consider as restrictions begin to be relaxed.
 Keep checking the CIPD coronavirus hub for further resources and advice and keep up to date with the latest government advice.